wizjatelo/hopesforcommunities/README.md

-# Hopes for Communities - Official Website
+# Hopes for Communitiestrial - Official Website

 ![Hopes for Communities](./logo.png)